sjstretton/screwed/12-EnvironmentAndResources.md

 >
 > *...while they do work to improve vehicle fuel economy,the same goals could be achieved at a lower cost to society if policy makers instead directly taxed fuel'* [@Anderson2011]

-These eight externalities, taken together, drive us towards some conclusions on vehicle taxes.
+The existing road tax with a band system based on engine capacity, plus the existing vehicle excise duty (VED) with exemptions for low-emission vehicles, are inefficient at reducing emissions and can cause rebound effects.
+Replacing both with a fuel tax would retain universal incentives to reduce vehicle use, (excepting electric vehicles, but they would still be equally liable to pay congestion charges) increase manufacturer incentives to improve fuel efficiency to meet consumer demand, and create a more efficient system for emissions-reduction.
+But would higher fuel taxes be accepted politically?
+A better option might be to increase congestion charges.

+## Congestion Charges

+Cars travelling at peak times take up limited road space and prevent other car users from reaching their destination in a timely fashion.
+Road fuel taxes can be seen as implicitly charging for congestion; however, they do so highly imperfectly (because congestion and its cost are concentrated very specific times and places which do not constitute a large proportion of the fuel use)and so we suggest a separate congestion charge.

+Congestion is linked to overall vehicle use but is strongly focused on busier times and locations, so a time- and place-based congestion charge, such as has been introduced in London, is the most effective practical solution.
+However, congestion charging would only be optimised if it accounted for all times and places that congestion occurs, imposing responsive per-mile tolls on congested roads, which may become more feasible with future monitoring technology [@Parry2012].

+We propose to adjust the existing (VED) to become a congestion charge.
+This would work on a tax and rebate system.
+Everyone would pay the charge but people would have the option to have a black box in their car which would prove through acceleration, location or time that the driver was not driving in a congested area.
+Every day that the vehicle was not in congestion would be refunded from the overall tax.

 We support per-mile congestion charges, once appropriate supportive technology becomes available.
 In the meantime they should be rolled out across cities and other major areas for congestion.
-We suggest that that the existing road tax with a band system based on engine capacity, plus the existing vehicle excise duty (VED) with exemptions for low-emission vehicles, are inefficient at reducing emissions and can cause rebound effects.
-Replacing both with a fuel tax would retain universal incentives to reduce vehicle use, (excepting electric vehicles, but they would still be equally liable to pay congestion charges) increase manufacturer incentives to improve fuel efficiency to meet consumer demand, and create a more efficient system for emissions-reduction.
-The example of vehicle emissions highlights the importance of recognising where multiple externalities are associated with a product or activity and of assessing appropriate optimisation of tax effectiveness.

-A fuel tax is a type of consumption tax, and consumption taxes can be very effective at driving consumer behaviour whilst being efficient Pigouvian taxes if a large proportion of the externalities tackled are confined within a particular sector or product class.
-If an externality has multiple sources ' many ways in which the same kind of damages occur across different types of activity ' such a tax will not be optimal unless it tackles all of those sources.

-An important environmental purpose of a fuel tax would be to reduce pollution emissions, and a key category within those emissions are greenhouse gases.
-Yet in the UK, emissions from road transport represent just a quarter of overall greenhouse gas (GHG) emissions (CCC, 2016) so a fuel tax only tackles a quarter of the damaging activities responsible for GHG emissions.
-So should we not just add taxes on the other causes of GHG emissions?
-We should certainly tax those things, but for an effective Pigouvian tax, we need to ensure that the price attributed to the externality itself (the marginal damage cost) is consistently commensurate with the marginal tax rate.
-In other words, the tax imposed on the other GHG sources needs to be the same, per unit of damage, as the fuel tax.
-What we need is a price for GHG emissions per unit and a way to apply that cost across all sources.
+Since there are so many externalities associated with road vehicles, we have considered road fuels separately.
+Now we consider the impacts of fossil fuels producing carbon dioxide more generally.

-# 12.7 Opportunities and Challenges of a Carbon Tax
+# 12.10 Tackling Climate Change: A Carbon Tax

 There is an overwhelming consensus in the scientific community that anthropogenic (human-created) GHG emissions are leading to increasing global average temperatures through the greenhouse-effect.
 Atmospheric CO~2~ is by far the largest contributor to the rapid rate of warming that must be stemmed rapidly if we are to avoid a suite of climate-related issues.